ymadoff/ryba/hdp/hdfs_jn.coffee.md

         return next err if err
          next null, if configured then ctx.OK else ctx.PASS

+## Kerberos

+Register the SPNEGO service principal in the form of "HTTP/{host}@{realm}" into the "hdfs-site.xml" file.
+The impacted properties are "dfs.journalnode.kerberos.internal.spnego.principal", "dfs.journalnode.kerberos.principal" and "dfs.journalnode.keytab.file".
+The SPNEGO tocken is stored inside the "/etc/security/keytabs/spnego.service.keytab" keytab, also used by the NameNodes, DataNodes, ResourceManagers and NodeManagers.

     module.exports.push name: 'HDP HDFS JN # Kerberos', callback: (ctx, next) -> {hadoop_conf_dir} = ctx.config.hdp
       {realm} = ctx.config.krb5_client